-Creating and Enforcing HOA Pet Policies That Work
+Creating and Enforcing Sample HOA Pet Rules That Work

-With several Arizona cities ranking high in WalletHub’s 2016 listing of most pet-friendly cities, it’s likely that your community allows residents to have pets.
-Still, your homeowners association (HOA) needs to have a clear policy to prevent residents’ furry family members from becoming a community problem.
+To prevent disturbances and possible health and safety hazards, your homeowner’s association (HOA) needs to have a clear policy to prevent residents’ furry family members from becoming a community problem.
 After all, it isn’t really Rover’s fault if issues arise.
-It’s up to his owners to clean up after him, to ensure that he remains well behaved and to follow the HOA rules.
+It’s up to his owners to clean up after him, to ensure that he remains well behaved, and to follow the HOA rules.

-Protecting the safety, health and enjoyment of HOA residents is the main reason for having a pet policy.
-Make sure that it includes limitations, such as the number of pets allowed per household, breeds and maximum size.
+Specify pet limitations.The value of protecting the safety, health, and enjoyment of HOA residents is one reason why many associations have pet policies.
+It is important to make sure that it includes limitations, such as the number of pets allowed per household, breeds, and maximum size.
 You will probably want to prohibit dog breeds that are known to be aggressive or difficult to manage, especially if local ordinances already prohibit them.
-Should your HOA allow birds or other small animals?
+Furthermore, should your HOA allow birds or other small animals?
 Should it allow exotic animals like boa constrictors or pot-bellied pigs?
 Be specific about the types of pets your association will allow so there are no misunderstandings.

-The Federal Fair Housing Act and Americans with Disabilities Act – as well as comparable state laws – also provide protections to people who need service animals.
-Not only must your HOA allow the animal to live with a disabled resident, but you also cannot require any payment or security deposit for it.
-These laws also cover people with mental or emotional disabilities who are prescribed a “support” pet.
+The Federal Fair Housing Act and Americans with Disabilities Act provide protections to people who need service animals for physical ailments.
+Not only must your HOA allow the animal, but you also cannot require payment or security deposit for it either.
+These laws also cover individuals with mental or emotional disabilities who are prescribed “emotional support pets”.
+The main purpose of this act is to protect those who need animals due to a disability from discrimination in communities while protecting renters’ rights.
 However, they do not preclude your HOA from establishing rules about service or support pets, such as requiring owners to clean up after them or keep them on a leash.
 Check with your attorney to make sure your rules are in accordance with the law.